Colbert Super PAC

-Americans for a Better Tomorrow, Tomorrow (better known as the Colbert Super PAC) was a United States political action committee (PAC) established by Stephen Colbert, who portrayed a character of the same name who was a mock-conservative political pundit on Comedy Central's satirical television series The Colbert Report.
+The Colbert Super PAC (officially registered as "Americans for a Better Tomorrow, Tomorrow, Inc." and "Colbert Super PAC SHH Institute") was a United States political action committee (PAC) established by Stephen Colbert, who portrayed a character of the same name who was a mock-conservative political pundit on Comedy Central's satirical television series The Colbert Report.
 As a super PAC the organization could raise unlimited sums of money from corporations, unions and other groups, as well as wealthy individuals.
-Speaking in character, Colbert said the money would be raised not only for political ads, but also "normal administrative expenses, including but not limited to, luxury hotel stays, private jet travel, and PAC mementos from Saks Fifth Avenue and Neiman Marcus."
+Speaking in character, Colbert said the money would be raised not only for political ads, but also "normal administrative expenses, including but not limited to, luxury hotel stays, private jet travel, and PAC mementos from Saks Fifth Avenue and Neiman Marcus".

 Colbert Super PAC reported raising over $1.22 million in their January 2012 filing with the Federal Election Commission.
 Colbert has been credited with increasing awareness of Super PACs through his late night television show.
-In April 2012, Colbert received a Peabody Award for his show's series of parody reporting about his super PAC as an "innovative means of teaching American viewers about the landmark court decision".
+In April 2012, Colbert received a Peabody Award for his show's series of parody reporting about super PACs as an "innovative means of teaching American viewers about the landmark court decision" (referring to Citizens United v.
+FEC).
 On November 12, 2012, Colbert announced his intention to dissolve Colbert Super PAC, citing the death of his fictional advisor Ham Rove.
 On December 13, 2012, Colbert announced that he was not required to say where the entire balance of the Super PAC's funds ($773,704.83) had gone.
-Immediately following this, however he stated that a group called "The Ham Rove Memorial Foundation" had received an anonymous donation of $773,704.83, which it will use to support various charities.
+Immediately following this, however he stated that a group called "The Ham Rove Memorial Foundation" had received an anonymous donation of $773,704.83, which it would use to support various charities.